 (The Greenbelt that surrounds Ottawa was envisioned by a French planner, Jacques Greber, as a memorial, a living tribute to Canada's war dead.
 Yet the City of Ottawa is already planning massive residential and commercial developments on Greenbelt land:

 "The City of Ottawa White Paper, Development in the Greenbelt, proposes to develop up to 25% of the Greenbelt for residential development; as well, the Ottawa Airport Master Plan suggesting business parks and other commercial developments in the Greenbelt, some of them in wetland areas. "(From: April 2010 the FLASH, www.trendarlington.ca.)
-I have a news flash for you, City of Ottawa-- the Greenbelt is sacred, untouchable land, keep your hands off it.)

 The Teleglobe Canada Reorganization and Divestiture Act - (1987).

 The Surplus Crown Assets Act (1985) - Surplus Property - 3. (b) subject to such terms and conditions as the Treasury Board may prescribe, sell, exchange, transfer to another department, lease, lend or otherwise dispose of or deal with the assets, either gratuitously or for consideration.

 ( Nine hundred-acre military bases and government buildings are classified as "Surplus Crown Assets".
 ORDER-IN-COUNCIL - October 23, 1986 - Surplus Crown Assets Act - the former CFS FALCONBRIDGE.
 Authority for the Minister to sell 259 ha. of land to General Leaseholds Ltd.

 ORDER-In-COUNCIL- March 10, 1994 - Financial Administration Act - Agreement with the University of London Library - transfer to the University Library the title and possession of the Canada House Library Collection at the Canadian High Commission in London, England.